 When the yeast is proofed, stir into the dry mix along with the remaining wet ingredients.

 Let the dough rest for a couple minutes, this allows time for the psyllium to do its magic.
 If the dough seems overly soft and sticky, add some more flour (the water content of pumpkin purees varies widely).
 Likewise, if it seems super stiff, add a tablespoon or two of milk.
-It should soft a pliable like playdough, not sticking to your hands, but not crumbling or cracking easily.
+It should soft a pliable like playdough, easy to handle without sticking to your hands, but not crumbling or cracking easily either.

 Mix the filling ingredients, and set aside.